ntop/ntopng/doc/src/alerts/alerts_list_per_license.rst

 Alerts List per License
 =======================

-some ntopng alerts are available with a specific license :ref:`WebUIUserScripts`.
+some ntopng alerts are available with a specific license.
 Here a list of all the alerts divided by family and their availability depending on the license.

 **Host Behavioural Checks**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~